CyberSecuriTim/ad-gpo-deployment/README.md

 <h2>Operating Systems Used </h2>

 - Windows Server 2022
-- Windows 10 (21H2)
+- Windows 10 (22H2)

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Step 0: Create multiple Non-Admin users and add them to the Active Directory Domain
 - Step 1: Configure Remote Desktop Access for Non-administrative users on the Domain client VM (and all Domain Clients) via a group policy object
 - Step 2: Configure a Password Lockout Policy for all domain users via a group policy object.
 - Bonus Step: Using Active Directory to Unlock a Locked Account (and Reset the Password).

 <h2>Deployment and Configuration Steps</h2>

-<h2> STEP 0: Create multiple Non-Admin Users and Add These Users to the Active Directory Domain using Powershell ISE (Integrated Scripting Environment).</h2>
+<h2> STEP 0: Create multiple Non-Admin Users and Add These Users to the Active Directory Domain using PowerShell ISE (Integrated Scripting Environment).</h2>

 <p>

-  - Turn on your Domain Controller VM, if it was turned off at the end of the previous lab and establish a remote desktop connection to it using its public IP address.
+  - Turn on your Domain Controller VM, if it was turned off at the end of the previous lab, and establish a remote desktop connection to it using its public IP address.
      - Log in as one of the accounts from the previous lab that has Domain Admin privileges.

   ![image](https://github.com/user-attachments/assets/1971c08f-e7c2-4e48-bc0a-cdb75052df00)

-  - Run "Windows Powershell ISE" (Integrated Scripting Environment) as an administrator
+  - Run "Windows PowerShell ISE" (Integrated Scripting Environment) as an administrator

   ![image](https://github.com/user-attachments/assets/a6b44e9a-8e61-4641-9628-42d124c8a5ad)

-   - Create a new file then copy and paste the contents of this [script](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1) into the newly created Powershell ISE file .
+   - Create a new file then copy and paste the contents of this [script](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1) into the newly created PowerShell ISE file .

 ![image](https://github.com/user-attachments/assets/6951b099-ad34-42fd-ab59-0d4d86faa6d2)

 ![image](https://github.com/user-attachments/assets/83526b16-d498-43f5-bb8c-3caed80e4202)

-  - The password that will automatically be provisioned (by default) to all the users created by the script is "Password1"
+  - The password that will automatically be provisioned to all the users created by the script is "Password1"
-  - The nummber of accounts that will be created by the script (by default) is 10,000
+  - The number of accounts that will be created by the script is 10,000
-    - Both of these variables can be changed at your discretion.
+    - Both of these default variables can be changed at your discretion.

 ![image](https://github.com/user-attachments/assets/f1962ed4-320f-4079-9d8e-fff8a8bff2bf)